+6.7.
 Detailed description of the nominations and re-nominations matching process as well as the division of responsibilities and timeframes is described in Annex 3.

+6.8.
 After the D-1 nominations are approved by TSOs these nominations become binding for TSOs in the range of firm capacity.
-In case TSOs are not able to organize physical flow based on these nominations through Kiemenai IP due to unexpected or exceptional events, it is the responsibility of TSOs in cooperation to solve the situation by keeping to provide the commercial flow, except in the emergency situations described in the national legislation.
+In case TSOs are not able to organize physical flow based on these nominations through Kiemenai IP due to unexpected or exceptional events, it is the responsibility of TSOs in cooperation to solve the situation by keeping providing the commercial flow, except in the emergency situations described in the national legislation.

+6.9.
 In terms of the matching process, data exchange between TSOs shall be conducted electronically and with agreed data formats unless agreed otherwise by both TSOs.
 The data exchange process is described in Annex 3.